usgs/wdfn-blog/content/build-river-conditions.md

 but deviate as necessary.

-As you plan your animation, consider the following list of technical specs that platforms may require.
+As you plan your animation, consider the following list of technical specifications that platforms may require.
 To find technical specs by platform, you can use your favorite web search!
 Try to look at the most recent list available because the specs can change.
 So far, I have had great success with [this updating article from Sprout